sheishistoric/theatre-blog/_posts/2019-05-05-boycott-esther.md

 ---
 layout: post
 title: "Boycott Esther"
-categories:
-- The Drake
-- Azuka Theatre
-- Proscenium
+categories: [The Drake, Azuka Theatre, Proscenium Theater]
 ---

 *me, reading the playwright's bio before the show: bold of her to mention her relationship to The Weinstein Company*